-A 3rd option is to select a lens which corrects for both distance and reading (Alcon Restor, Crystalens, or Tecnis Multifocal).
+A 3rd option is to select a lens which corrects for both distance and reading (Alcon PanOptix Trifocal, Tecnis Symfony & Multifocal, Alcon Restor, Crystalens among many platforms).
 These lenses commonly give vision at multiple distances (driving, computer, and reading).
 Patients may still need readers for very small print or in areas that have decreased lighting (such as restaurants).

 Here are high-yield videos to learn more about cataract surgery: